Srujan1993/datadabblers/README.md

-# datadabblers
-This repository will contain project details of Fabric AI Hackathon Submission
+# Project X : Using Microsoft Fabric and AI